-"The statutory auditors ("Commissaires aux comptes") of BNPP for the fiscal year ended 31 December 2022 and the fiscal year ended 31 December 2023 are the following:
+"The statutory auditors ("Commissaires aux comptes") of BNPP the fiscal year ended 31 December 2023 are the following:

 Deloitte & Associés was re-appointed as Statutory Auditor at the Annual General Meeting of 24 May 2018 for a six-year period expiring at the close of the Annual General Meeting called in 2024 to approve the financial statements for the year ending 31 December 2023.
 The firm was first appointed at the Annual General Meeting of 23 May 2006.